xbankov/product_bundle/README.md

 - bundling\_\*.py - functions used during evaluation and generation
 - evaluate\_\*.py - scripts to find hyperparameters, save the best params, evaluate metrics and save the bundles from the best
 - pricing\_\*.py - Regression model and LastPurchase "model"

+### Notebooks

+- I have experimented with the code using notebooks, these are in general not currated or runnable.
+- The most interesting was gnn_experiment.ipynb, where I tried to use Graph Neural Network, unfortunately, my PC was not able to handle the calculations, therefore I stopped trying to make it work.
+- In `analyse_bundles.ipynb` there is an random example of created bundles